-The DGRCC determines by means of which instrument (framework agreement, centralized contract or other) the declared goods and services of centralized contracting will be contracted and also awards the contracts for the entities included in the compulsory scope of application (AGE, autonomous organisms, managing entities and common services of the Social Security and other public state entities).
+The DGRCC determines by means of which instrument (framework agreement, centralized contract or other) the declared supplies and services of centralized contracting will be contracted and also awards the contracts for the entities included in the compulsory scope of application (AGE, autonomous organisms, managing entities and common services of the Social Security and other public state entities).

-Other entities within the public sector, for example, trading companies and foundations, the Autonomous Regions, Local Entities and agencies linked with any of these, may sign up to our procurement system for some or all of the categories of goods and services centralized through framework agreements.
+Other entities within the public sector, for example, trading companies and foundations, the Autonomous Regions, Local Entities and agencies linked with any of these, may sign up to our procurement system for some or all of the categories of supplies and services centralized through framework agreements.

 Since its creation in September 2013, the DGRCC has combined several lines of action to improve centralized procurement processes.
-In this way, the use of existing framework agreements has been rationalized, improvements have been made in framework agreements, which have to be re-tendered because their term has expired and the categories of centralized goods that have been acquired through framework agreements incorporating Electric power supplies, automotive fuels and non-inventory office supplies have been extended.
+In this way, the use of existing framework agreements has been rationalized, improvements have been made in framework agreements, which have to be re-tendered because their term has expired and the categories of centralized supplies that have been acquired through framework agreements incorporating Electric power supplies, automotive fuels and non-inventory office supplies have been extended.
 New services have been added, as the Purchasing of Spaces in Media and other Advertising Media for the purposes of Institutional Advertising Campaigns.

 Thus, the DGRCC awards about seven thousand contracts based on framework agreements, for entities in the obligatory scope and those adhered to.